AlexAsplund/Vanchor/README.md

 ## Planned

-- Extensive testing before it get's to cold outside.
 - Adding support for GPS module instead of getting position from plotter.

 ## Wishlist

 - Some kind of simulation software
-- Rough PID settings for boats/motors of different sizes
 - Relying on a regular DC motor instead of a stepper for steering.
 And using a potentiometer for position-feedback.

 ## Details